Kudzaishe96/Power-BI-Finopps-Analysis/README.md

 ### Findings
 - The Finopps Core Production Subscription represents the highest liability to the organization when using the PAYG Rate.
-- Transitioning to CSP yields significant savings for the company.
+- Transitioning to CSP yields significant savings for the company(about 7% less than PAYG)

 ### Recommendation
 1. I recommend the company switch to the CSP Rate, as it demonstrates a substantial reduction in costs compared to PAYG.